chubetho/Bachelor_Thesis/chapters/conclusion.typ

 Following this comparison, the four key aspects affected by adopting micro frontend architecture, as they relate to the first research question, are discussed.

-The source code for both the micro frontends and monolithic versions is available in the repositories @nguyen_DKLB_2024 and @nguyen_DKLB_Monolith_2024.

 == Comparison of Development Cycle

 The table below outlines the key differences in the development cycle between the micro frontend and monolithic @spa approaches.